 What choices do I have with regards to the use of personal information?

-Who can I contact with privacy questions?
+Who can I contact with privacy questions and requests?

-The Lights Film School team has done its very best to explain our approach to privacy here, but should you have any comments, questions, concerns, or requests at all, we’re here for you.
+The Lights Film School team has done its very best to explain our commitment and approach to privacy here, but should you have any comments, questions, concerns, or requests at all, we’re here for you.